Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks

 \subsection{Dependence on spatial information}

-First, we explain the robustness of the models against temporal destruction in the viewpoint of dependence of the models on spatial and temporal information. \\[-2\baselineskip]
+First, we explain the robustness of the models against temporal destruction in the viewpoint of dependence of the models on spatial and temporal information. \\[-0.5\baselineskip]

-\paragraph{Representative cases.} We distinguish the videos into three categories: (1) videos containing informative backgrounds, moving objects (whole bodies, hands, etc.), and their motion, (2) videos containing informative cues in objects and motion (but not in backgrounds), and (3) videos containing informative cues only in motion.
+\textbf{Representative cases.} We consider three categories of videos: (1) videos containing informative backgrounds, moving objects (whole bodies, hands, etc.), and their motion, (2) videos containing informative cues in objects and motion (but not in backgrounds), and (3) videos containing informative cues only in motion.
 Here, being informative means providing useful information for classification.
 The left panel of Figure \ref{fig:data_type} shows a representative video in each category.
 In Figure \ref{fig:data_type}(a), there is clear information on the background (horse-breeding farm) and objects (horse and rider), which are relevant to the true class label, ``Riding or walking with a horse.''
 Figure \ref{fig:data_type}(b) with a true class label ``Getting a tattoo'' contains class-relevant information on the object (tattoo machine).
 In the third case in Figure \ref{fig:data_type}(c), both background (wooden wall) and object (hand) are not so specific to the class label ``Eating chips.''
-On the right panel of Figure \ref{fig:data_type}, the accuracy of the three videos over 100 random permutations of frame orders is shown.
-Since the first video has rich spatial information, it is always correctly classified under the randomization.
+The right panel of Figure \ref{fig:data_type} shows the accuracy of each of the three videos for 100 random permutations of frame orders, which is averaged over the four models.
+Since the first video has rich spatial information, it is always correctly classified even under the randomization.
 The second video shows moderately robust performance thanks to the class information in the object.
 On the other hand, the third video, which has little class-related spatial information, is vulnerable to temporal destruction.
 These results explain the unexpectedly high accuracy shown in Table \ref{table:clean_uniform} and Figure \ref{fig:clean_randomizing}.
-The models heavily rely on spatial cues whenever available, thus the effect of temporal destruction is not significant. \\[-2\baselineskip]
+The models heavily rely on spatial cues whenever available, thus the effect of temporal destruction is not significant. \\[-0.5\baselineskip]